Serialcomms/Serial-Ports-in-VBA-Simple-2022/README.md

 - Data will be read in one synchronous API call.

-- Maximum characters read =  fixed read buffer length
+- Maximum characters per read call = READ_BUFFER_LENGTH

 - `check_com_port` function can be used again to check for any new or remaining characters.